Council and Compliance Works

 Icon

 Approval timeframes vary depending on the complexity of the application and council workload.
-As a MidCoast Council panel provider, we help ensure your application is complete and accurate to avoid unnecessary delays.
+As experienced local arborists, we help ensure your application is complete and accurate to avoid unnecessary delays.

 Can any tree be removed without a permit?